-Beis Medrash Heichal Dovid utilizes the services of Higher Education Compliance and Management, a financial aid consulting firm with many years of experience in the field.
-Beis Medrash Heichal Dovid offers a variety of federal and state financial aid programs to its students.
-Higher Education Compliance and Management oversees administration of the programs.
+Bais Medrash Heichal Dovid utilizes the services of Higher Education Compliance and Management, a financial aid consulting firm with many years of experience in the field.
+Bais Medrash Heichal Dovid offers a variety of federal and state financial aid programs to its students.
+Higher Education Compliance and Management oversees the administration of the programs.

-Any student who has difficulty in meeting his educational costs at Beis Medrash Heichal Dovid should make an appointment with Financial Aid Administrator, Rabbi Aaron Steinberg, to learn about the options available to him.
-These may include grants, scholarships, and deferred payment plans.
+Any student who has difficulty meeting his educational costs at Bais Medrash Heichal Dovid should contact the Financial Aid Administrator to learn about the options available to him.
+These may include grants, scholarships and deferred payment plans.